Price

 Course Description and Target Audience

-Target audience is Mental health professionals and trainnees who work with diverse populations as clients/patients and with diverse colleagues.
+This training is beneficial to mental health professionals and trainees who work with diverse colleagues and populations, e.g. clients who identify as African-American.
 We are aware that your placements may not all provide this interaction with clients but your colleagues may also need you to be more knowledgeable about their experiences and what it means to them to experience the same kinds of concerns your clients may.

-As a diverse scholar, the presenters try to include perspectives from as many diverse voices as possible, look in mainstream and specialized journals, consult with colleagues who may have research in progress and attend trainings to address lack of new knowledge when possible.
+As diverse scholars, the presenters try to include perspectives from as many diverse voices as possible, look in mainstream and specialized journals, consult with colleagues who may have research in progress and attend trainings to address lack of new knowledge when possible.
 The presenters also try to look at experiences outside of the United States and/or WEIRD demographic groups when possible.
+There will also be specific anecdotes, stories, and analysis from our time as African-American providers serving African-American clients.

 Learning Objectives